To qualify for Scientific Sessions 2021 awards you must meet these deadlines.

 - The science must be related to the Council on Lifestyle and Cardiometabolic Health mission: The Council on Lifestyle and Cardiometabolic Health promotes the expansion and exchange of knowledge with the ultimate goal of improving cardiovascular health across the lifespan.
 Our council promotes basic, clinical, epidemiological, and translational science related to nutrition, lipids, obesity, diabetes, physical activity, and behavior change.

 - Candidates include PhDs and/or MDs who have completed training within the last four years; or PhDs and/or MDs who are still within in the first four years after their first faculty appointment, as of the award application date.

 - All applicants and applicant sponsors (persons writing the primary recommendation letter) for this award must be members of the Council on Lifestyle and Cardiometabolic Health.
-If you need to become an AHA Professional Member, you should do so by May 30 for your member account ;to be processed in time for the application submission deadline.
+If you need to become an AHA Professional Member, you should do so no later than one week prior to the application submission deadline for your member account to be processed in time for the application submission deadline.
 Learn more about AHA Professional Membership.

 - An individual may not compete for similar early career investigator awards from the other American Heart Association Scientific Councils during the same scientific meeting.

 - Only one application per candidate will be considered.